mikependon/RepoDB.NET/pages/getstarted/installation.md

 ### MySQL

-There are 2 packages available for SQLite.
+There are 2 packages available for MySQL.

 #### MySql.Data